mattbowen/akka-web-template/README.md

 You'll probably want to make changes in the following files:

-* project/build.properties
-** This is where you'll set your project name, your name, the scala version, and so forth
+* project/build.properties (this is where you'll set your project name, your name, the scala version, and so forth)
-* project/build/AkkaWebTemplate.scala
-** You probably want to rename this guy, and change the class name to match your project's name
+* project/build/AkkaWebTemplate.scala (you probably want to rename this guy, and change the class name to match your project's name)
-* src/main/resources/akka.conf
-** This is where all of the Akka-specific settings are.
-If you change the package names (recommended), you'll need to at least change the boot class name
+* src/main/resources/akka.conf (this is where all of the Akka-specific settings are.
+If you change the package names [recommended], you'll need to at least change the boot class name)
-* src/main/webapp/WEB-INF/web.xml
-** This is where jetty (or whatever container you're using) gets configured; even money, you'll want to add some other servlets and change the url-pattern mapping for the AkkaServlet
+* src/main/webapp/WEB-INF/web.xml (this is where jetty (or whatever container you're using) gets configured; even money, you'll want to add some other servlets and change the url-pattern mapping for the AkkaServlet)
-* src/main/scala/AkkaWebTemplate.scala
-** This is a simple hello-world style example.
-Expect to replace it entirely.
+* src/main/scala/AkkaWebTemplate.scala (this is a simple hello-world style example.
+Expect to replace it entirely)
-* src/main/scala/Boot.scala
-** This is the boot class for Akka; you'll probably want to change the package name, remove my demo actor, and start adding your own
+* src/main/scala/Boot.scala (this is the boot class for Akka; you'll probably want to change the package name, remove my demo actor, and start adding your own)

 Notes
 -----